gchatzopoulosCC/battlesnake/README.md

 ### Prerequisites

-This project requires nodeJS to be installed.
-For this follow the official [NodeJS installation documentation](https://nodejs.org/en/download)
+This project requires Node.js to be installed.
+For this to follow the official [Node.js installation documentation](https://nodejs.org/en/download)

 ### Installation